kartikeysingh6/Hacktoberfest_Projects/README.md

 <img src="pyicon.png" align="right" />

-# PYTHON PROJECT for EVERYONE 😄
+# HACKTOBERFEST PROJECT for EVERYONE 😄

-This is open-source Python repository feel free to upload your own python projects, don't forget to star and fork this repository.
+This is open-source repository feel free to upload your own projects, don't forget to star and fork this repository.
 Highly recommended to use for new contibutors during Hacktoberfest 2022

 ## Contribution Guidelines